usamamuneerchaudhary/commentify/README.md

 ## Security

 If you discover any security related issues, please email hello@usamamuneer.me instead of using the issue tracker.
+See [SECURITY.md](SECURITY.md).

 ## Credits